Today, I have something really incredible to share…

 39. Fresnel Lens

-With the sun, you can use magnification to focus light energy.
+You can use magnification to focus light.

 A Fresnel Lens will work if you run out of butane or matches.